Zucchini Cheese Wraps for Sandwiches (Low Carb)

 Step 1: Prepare the Zucchini

 Preheat your oven to 400°F (205°C).
 Using a mandoline slicer or sharp knife, slice 1 medium zucchini into thin, uniform slices (about 1/8-inch thick).
-Spread the slices on paper towels, roll them up and gently press to remove excess moisture – this is crucial for crispy wraps.
+Spread the slices on paper towels, roll them up and gently press to remove excess moisture – this is crucial for flexible, sturdy wraps.

 Rolling up the zucchini slices and paper towels.